albar965/littlenavmap-manual/src/en/MENUS.rst

 |Center Aircraft| Keep User Aircraft Centered
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Zooms to the user aircraft if directly connected to a flight simulator or remotely connected using *Little Navconnect* and keeps the aircraft centered on the map.
+Zooms to the user aircraft if connected to a flight simulator or *Little Navconnect* and keeps the aircraft centered on the map.

-See :doc:`FLIGHTPLANCENTER` for general information about aircraft centering while flying.
+See :doc:`AIRCRAFTCENTER` for general information about aircraft centering while flying.

 .. _delete-aircraft-trail: